marcgeurts/checker/docs/tasks/npm-script.md

 *Default: false*

-This option will append `run` to the command to make it possible to run custom scripts.
+This option specify if will append `run` to the command to make it possible to run custom scripts.

 ### script

 *Default: null*

-This option specify which script you want to run.
+This option specify which will script you want to run.
 This option is set to `null` by default.
 This means that will stop immediately.